-If you believe your food truck’s portion sizes are too large or that your books tell you that you need to lower your food costs, reducing your protein serving portions can help cut down on costs.
-The key is remembering that in cutting portion sizes is that you do strategically so as not to look like your “being stingy” with your food truck customers.
+If you believe your food truck portions are too large or that your books tell you that you need to lower your food costs, reducing your protein serving portions can help cut down on costs.
+The key is remembering that in cutting food truck portions is that you do strategically so as not to look like your “being stingy” with your food truck customers.

-Cutting even just an ounce off a portion can save dollars and your customers will hardly notice.
+Cutting even just an ounce off you food truck portions can save dollars and your customers will hardly notice.
 At 11 or 12 ounces is it really that big of a difference?
 Sure this may seem like “nickel and diming”, but ultimately it adds up.

 Bumping up the size of your sides can be used to offset the visual of reduced protein portions.
 Also creative presentation in general can “bulk up” a dish and create a visual appeal.